15 Best Eco-Friendly Flooring Options for Your Home

 14. Recycled Plastic Composite Flooring

 This flooring type combines recycled plastics and wood fibres, diverting plastic waste from landfills while offering the look of natural wood.
 It’s highly resistant to moisture and ideal for kitchens, bathrooms, and outdoor spaces.
-Recycled plastic composite flooring is also a low-maintenance alternative, requiring minimal maintenance services compared to traditional wood floors.

-15. Eco-Friendly Vinyl Flooring
+15. Recycled Rubber Flooring

 6 Factors to Consider When Choosing the Right Eco-Friendly Flooring